orthecreedence/cl-async/drivers.md

 Drivers built on cl-async
 =========================
-I plan on building and releasing a number of drivers on top of cl-async:
+A number of drivers are planned to be built on top of cl-async

 - [beanstalkd](https://github.com/orthecreedence/beanstalk-async)
 - MongoDB